Physician Compensation Models

 - ByHeather Chappell

-Whether you are a resident searching for your first practice opportunity or a seasoned physician seeking a change, one important factor to consider in your job search is which physician compensation model you prefer .
+Hospitals, physician groups, and clinics choose to employ or contract with clinicians, and each arrangement offers unique advantages.
+Whether you are a resident searching for your first practice opportunity or a seasoned physician seeking a change, an important factor to consider is which physician compensation model you prefer .

-Hospitals, physician groups and clinics choose to employ or contract with clinicians, and each arrangement offers unique advantages.
-Below, we have outlined questions to ask during the interview process in order to better understand the total physician compensation model package, what it entails and how it compares to other opportunities.
+Below, we have outlined questions to ask during the interview process in order to better understand the total physician compensation model package, what it entails, and how it compares to other opportunities.

-An individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.
-Paid via 1099, IC’s are subject to self-employment tax and can deduct the employer’s share of Social Security and Medicare in their tax returns.
+The IRS considers an individual an independent contractor if the payer has the right to control only the result of the work and not plan or direct how it will be done.
+Paid via 1099, independent contractors are subject to self-employment tax and can deduct the employer’s share of Social Security and Medicare in their tax returns.

-Does the physician compensation model include any incentives?
+2. Does the physician compensation model include any incentives?

 Some physician compensation models include incentives for: